aplteam/MarkAPL/Files/MarkAPL.md

 For details refer to [][commonmark_on_html_blocks].

+Beginning with version 12.0 of `MarkAPL` you can inject HTML tags anywhere in you Markdown, rendering HTML blocks far less important than before that.
+It might still have its uses because Markdown markup *within* an HTML block is not converted by `MarkAPL`.

 An HTML block must start with a `<` in the first column.
 In other words, a line that starts with a space character can never become an HTML block.

 This can be used to prevent something that starts with a `<` character from starting an HTML block.